Poeschl/RoboRush/local-testing/HOWTO.md

 ### Using environment variables

-The following values are of use to spped up things in `local-testing/docker-compose.yaml`:
+The following values are of use to speed up things in `local-testing/docker-compose.yaml`:

 | Variable                 | Influence                                                                        | What you need to do here                                                                 |
 |--------------------------|----------------------------------------------------------------------------------|------------------------------------------------------------------------------------------|